Close Menu

 4) MOVING ABOUT AND MANIPULATING OBJECTS.

-If sickle cell disease limits a child’s ability to move and manipulate objects, then the SSA evaluates those effects in the domain of “Moving about and manipulating objects.”
-For example, pain and bone degeneration in the hip bones, knees, and ankles, may cause problems with walking, running, and climbing up and down stairs.
+Sickle cell disease limits a child’s ability to move and manipulate objects.
+The SSA evaluates those effects in the domain of “moving about and manipulating objects.”
+For example, pain and bone degeneration in the hip bones, knees, and ankles, may cause problems.
+For example, the child could have problems with walking, running, and climbing up and down stairs.

 5) CARING FOR YOURSELF.